 Step 2: Have students revise their letters with a partner.

 Step 3: Students should then type or re-write a final draft of their letters.

-Step 1: Place a copy of the Test-Taking Skill Assessments worksheets on the overhead.
+Step 1: Display Test-Taking Skill Assessments worksheet to the class.

 Step 2: Distribute copies of the Test-Taking Skill Assessments worksheets.

 Many questions on standardized tests call on students to use their writing and thinking skills to: